ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   each key/value pair is separated by a comma.
 However, note that there is no comma after the last pair.
 *   Loading HTML with Ajax
     -   HTML is the easiest type of data to add into a page using Ajax.
 The browser renders it just like any other HTML.
 The CSS rules for the rest fo the page are applied to the new content.
+*   Loading XML & Ajax
+    -   Requesting XML data is very similar to requesting HTML.
+However, processing the data that is returned is more complicated because the XML must be converted into HTML to be shown on the page.
 *